-Approximately 58 students graduated with a degree in general agriculture from 2 degree programs available in Delaware.
+Approximately 42 students graduated with a degree in General Agriculture from 2 degree programs available in Delaware.

-Depending on your school aid, your general agriculture degree could cost anywhere from $26,633 to $267,517 in Delaware.
+Depending on your school aid, your General Agriculture degree could cost anywhere from $20,234 to $276,808 in Delaware.

 University of Delaware is a great choice for students pursuing a General Agriculture degree.
 Agriculture majors from University of Delaware earn a boost of about 19.6% over the typical income of general agriculture majors.
 The specific location of Newark, Delaware, is decent for students who prefer a quiet, suburban place.

 Delaware State University is among your best bets if you want to study General Agriculture.
-Soon after getting their bachelor's degree, agriculture students typically earn around $36,370 at the beginning of their careers.
+Delaware State University offers graduate degrees in agriculture for those interested in an advanced degree.
 Situated in Dover, Delaware, this university is best for young people who prosper in an urban setting.

 This school does not require freshmen to live on-campus.This institution is an excellent bang for the buck for students in Delaware.
 Videos from Del State can be a good way to explore university.